How to Start Signing With Your Baby

-Many parents have heard of baby sign language but may not know why signing with babies is such a positive thing.
-Also, they may not know how to begin signing with their child.
-In this article we will look at the benefits of signing with babies and how to teach your own baby how to sign.
+You may have heard of baby sign language but may not know why signing with babies is such a positive experience.
+Also, you may not know how to start signing with your Baby.
+In this article we will look at the benefits of signing with babies and how to teach your baby how to sign.

 The main reason why signing with babies is so beneficial is because it reduces frustration.
 Babies are able to make simple signs long before they have the ability to produce speech.
 We often see babies waving bye-bye or putting their arms in the air when then want to be picked up, These are simple gestures, or signs, that babies are able to make at an early age.
 So it stands to reason that they could use actions to say so much more.
 Signing with your baby gives them the tools they need to communicate their needs to you before they can talk.